Tamothy/google-api-with-gulp/README.md

 # Search Burritos

-#### An application practicing Google API and Gulp
+#### An application that searches nearest burritos using Google API and Gulp

 #### By Tam Nguyen

 ## Description

-This is an exercise implementing JavaScript, incorporating Gulp in a development workflow and utilizing Google API to search nearest burrito food carts and restaurants.
+This contains an application that searches burrito food carts and restuarants nearby, utilizing Google API and Gulp.

 ## Setup/Installation Requirements

-* Check out the GitHub pages link: https://tamothy.github.io/google-api-with-gulp
-* Clone repository if interested in making changes
-* Use Atom to customize changes
-* Make sure to commit regularly on terminal
-* Don't forget to push to remote repository
+* Download or clone repository
+* Make sure to obtain an API key from Google and store into an .env file at the top level of the directory
+* Install packages with `$ npm install` and `$ bower install`
+* Run program with `$ gulp serve`

 ## Support and contact details